Say It Loud – I'm Black and I'm Proud (album)

 Say It Loud – I'm Black and I'm Proud is the 23rd studio album by American musician James Brown.
 The album was released in March 1969, by King Records.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated April 12, 1969, peaking at No. 53 during a twenty-two week run on the chart.